WrathChaos/react-native-bottom-menu/README.md

 ## License

-React Native Dynamic Search Bar Library is available under the MIT license.
+React Native Bottom Menu Library is available under the MIT license.
 See the LICENSE file for more info.